Vaalu: Filming

 Sequences featuring Silambarasan and Santhanam were shot near the Accord Hotel in Chennai in February 2014, as remaining talkie portions were being completed.
 The team announced that another song was completed after a shoot in Bangalore, while the team travelled to Bangkok for a further song choreographed by Satish.
 Following the shoot, the director revealed that Vaalu was complete after two years of filming.
 Talking about the film's delays, actress Motwani cited that she had initially agreed to work on the film for sixty days, but had been forced to extend her call sheet by a further eighty days.
 She also revealed that the team often failed to keep up with schedules and had regularly wasted her dates, prompting her to prioritise other projects instead.
 The producer later revealed that the shoot of one song was pending, and that he intended to complete it, despite Silambarasan moving on to prioritise his work for another long-delayed project Idhu Namma Aalu (2016).
-Reports in November 2014 suggested that actresses from four different generations would feature in the song and that Sowcar Janaki, Saroja Devi, Khushbu, Meena, Simran and Nayantara were amongst those approached to be a part of the shoot.
+Reports in November 2014 suggested that actresses from four different generations would feature in the song and that Saroja Devi, Khushbu, Meena, Simran and Nayantara were amongst those approached to be a part of the shoot.
 Delays and time constraints meant that the song was not shot and was left out of the film's final version.
 The team reconvened to shoot the song with Motwani instead in June 2015, scrapping earlier plans of including several actresses.
 Silambarasan continued dubbing work for the film in midnight sessions in November 2014, as the team aimed to release before the end of the year.

 Due to the protracted filming schedules, continuity errors are present in the physique and styling of Motwani and Silambarasan.
 Motwani appears plump in the initially filmed scenes, and thin in the later filmed ones.